ALKW/2048-AI/README.md

 # 2048-AI
 ### Description
 Python based AI that learned to play 2048 on its own.
-All code written from scratch
+All code written from scratch.

+The goal was to make the neuron network inputs and outputs as easy as possible to modify in order to find the optimal combination of inputs and outputs.

+The game was created all by scratch and is based off of the game 2048

 ### Version 1.0:
 1. No breeding only mutating